 We are currently pursuing a number of distinct, specific lines of research connected with the way in which the general public's epistemic orientation to science — many of them focused on the public perceptions of anthropogenic climate change as a central case study.
 Some of our work in progress may be found below.

-- "Resilient Understanding: The Value of Seeing for Oneself,” Matthew H. Slater & Jason Leddington [PDF]
+- "Resilient Understanding: The Value of Seeing for Oneself,” Matthew H. Slater & Jason Leddington [draft]